Mahesh-Codes/Basejump-Request-Header-Parser-Microservice/README.md

-# URL Shortener Microservice-Mahesh
+# request-header-parser-Microservice
-## Free Code Camp API Challenge
+## Free Code Camp Backend Challenge by Mahesh

 ### User Stories:
-- I can pass a URL as a parameter and I will receive a shortened URL in the JSON response.
-- If I pass an invalid URL that doesn't follow the valid http://www.example.com format, the JSON response will contain an error instead.
-- User Story: When I visit that shortened URL, it will redirect me to my original link.
+- Get the IP address, language and operating system for browser.